open-ce/open-ce/doc/README.gpu_support.md

 which are ideal for ensuring a properly installed CUDA environment.

 Open-CE provides a working set of images that will work for running CUDA enabled builds.
-The dockerfiles are located in the [images directory](https://github.com/open-ce/open-ce/tree/master/images) These can be manually build using the command
+These images use the official CUDA images referenced above as a base image.
+Dockerfiles for these images are located in the [images directory](images) To build these images manually, use the command below.

 ```shell
 docker build open-ce/images/build-cuda-x86_64